MusaibNazir13/SmartSocket/README.md

 <h6>The below page is just to show the manual level triggering with a simulated animation based presentation created with the help of HTML, CSS & JS.
 And includes the Automation Part Demo Video at the End of the simulation</h6>
 👉https://musaibnazir13.github.io/SmartSocket/

-<p>*Note : The above simulation website is best optimized for the DESKTOPs big size screes</p>